2009 Ashes series: Fifth Test

 Strauss and Trott built a partnership of 118 before the England captain edged to Michael Clarke at first slip just before the lunch break on day three.
 With the final ball of the morning session, Prior drove a ball from North to the off side and hit Ricky Ponting at silly point square in the jaw.
 The Australian captain, looked nonplussed, simply spat out some blood.
 After lunch, Prior was run out while attempting to sneak a run, despite hitting the ball straight to Katich, who threw down the stumps at the bowler's end.
 The next man in was Andrew Flintoff, playing in his final Test innings, and he added 22 off 18 before being caught on the long-on boundary.
 A lofted straight drive from England's most promising all-round prospect, Stuart Broad, brought up the 400 lead, but an attempted slog found his top edge and he was caught by Ponting off North for 29.
 Meanwhile, Trott progressed towards his maiden Test century, ably supported by Graeme Swann, who reached his half-century in just 44 balls.
 However, the England spinner was eventually caught behind, top-edging a pull shot off a bouncer from Hilfenhaus.
 Trott then became the 18th England cricketer to make a century on debut with a four off Hilfenhaus's next over, but he and Anderson only managed to add another 31 before Trott was caught by North at point off Stuart Clark, prompting a declaration from Andrew Strauss.
 England's score of 373/9 declared meant that in order to win the match Australia would need to make 546 runs in just over two days on a pitch that had not yet produced more than 400 over the course of the match.
-England, on the other hand, needed only to take 10 Australian wickets.
+Meanwhile, England had just over two days to take all 10 Australian second-innings wickets in order to successfully win the match and regain the Ashes.
 The Australian openers managed to get to 80 without loss by the end of play.

+Starting Day 4 at 80/0, Australia lost both Simon Katich and Shane Watson LBW in quick succession within the first five overs: Katich deceived by an arm-ball from Swann, and Watson trapped on the crease by Broad.
+In reply, Ponting and Hussey then built an impressive partnership, batting beautifully on their way to a stand of 127 runs as the game moved into the afternoon session; it was progressively looking like the pair might possibly be able to give Australia an outside of chasing down the mammoth target.
+However, in an eerie reminiscence of the famous 2005 Ashes series, Ponting was then run out by a direct hit from Andrew Flintoff fielding at mid-off.
+Commentating for Sky Sports, Shane Warne, Ponting's former teammate, was left completely stunned, as he couldn't believe that Ponting had committed such an error at such a crucial stage of the match.